stuysu/senior.stuysu.org.2024/README.md

 # junior.stuysu.org

-Frontend for the Junior Caucus website developed with Next.js
+Repo for the Junior Caucus website developed with Next.js

 To start a local production server, do the following: